July 2, 2022

 Photo of Marcel Duchamp’s “Please Touch” (1 of 999) which sold in New York in 2010 for $254,500.
 Clearly, this is the source of Man Ray’s 1947 photograph of the same name.

-The artworks created by both Duchamp and Man Ray following just months after Dr. George Hill Hodel’s “Murder as a Fine Art” January 15, 1947, murder masterpiece and homage to Man Ray, begs the question:
+The artworks created by both Duchamp and Man Ray following just months after Dr. George Hill Hodel’s “Murder as a Fine Art” on January 15, 1947, a murder masterpiece and homage to Man Ray, begs the question:

 Did Duchamp and Man Ray recognize and return the homage to Man Ray’s close friend, George Hodel with a wink and a nod as their joint creations of- priere de Toucher (Please Touch)?
 Does their artwork literally represent a piece of the missing puzzle?
 Is it an exact copy of Elizabeth Short’s excised right breast as well as their insider’s knowledge of the crime?
 (We know the crime scene photographs were in possession of newspaper reporter Will Fowler, son of screenwriter, Gene Fowler, and we have established that they would have been readily available for distribution to George Hodel’s “inner circle.”)